aws/amazon-s3-encryption-client-java/README.md

 This version of the library supports reading encrypted objects from previous versions.
 It also supports writing objects with non-legacy algorithms.
-The list of legacy modes and operations will be provided below.
+The list of legacy modes and operations is provided below.

+However, this version does not support V2's Unencrypted Object Passthrough.
+This library can only read encrypted objects from S3, unencrypted objects MUST be read with the base S3 Client.

 ### Examples
 #### V2 KMS Materials Provider to V3